chris-roman/HEX/index.md

 **Figure 2** - 18 plant pillows for the Veg-03 experiment prepared for delivery to the International Space Station aboard the eighth SpaceX Dragon commercial resupply mission.
 Recovered from [NASA Image and Video Library](https://images.nasa.gov/details-KSC-20160323-PH-DNG01_0003.html)

 Throughout many experiments, the veggie project attempted to ripen many seeds for human-consumption purposes, as well as non-consumable.
 Among the consumable crops, we can find 'Red Russian' lettuce, *Mizuna* mustard, chinese cabbage, and some more.
-These vegetables contains significant amount of minerals and vitamins, which are quintessential for a balanced and complete nutrition, and the last stages successfully demonstrated its production <sup>[4](https://www.nasa.gov/sites/default/files/atoms/files/veggie_fact_sheet_508.pdf)</sup>
+These vegetables contains significant amount of minerals and vitamins, which are quintessential for a balanced and complete nutrition, and the last stages successfully demonstrated its production. <sup>[4](https://www.nasa.gov/sites/default/files/atoms/files/veggie_fact_sheet_508.pdf)</sup>

 Although the implemented design shows that is possible to make many seeds grow in zero-gravity environment, it is not stackable, which means that it cannot be assembled one above other.
 Instead, it just expands horizontally, which can be troublesome for the reduced amount of space that the crowd already faces.

 #### **Advanced Plant Habit (APH)**

 The Advanced Plant Habitat (APH) is a growth chamber on station for plant research.
-It uses LED lights and a porous clay substrate with controlled release fertilizer to deliver water, nutrients and oxygen to the plant roots <sup>[2](https://www.nasa.gov/content/growing-plants-in-space)</sup>
+It uses LED lights and a porous clay substrate with controlled release fertilizer to deliver water, nutrients and oxygen to the plant roots. <sup>[2](https://www.nasa.gov/content/growing-plants-in-space)</sup>

 This system differs from the Vegetable Production System (Veggie) since it is enclosed and automated with cameras and more than 180 sensors that are in constant interactive contact with a team on Earth at Kennedy Space Center.
 Its water recovery and distribution, atmosphere content, moisture levels and temperature are all automated.
-Compare to Veggie, it has more colors of LED lights including red, green, blue, white, far red and even infrared to allow nighttime imaging <sup>[2](https://www.nasa.gov/content/growing-plants-in-space)</sup>
+Compare to Veggie, it has more colors of LED lights including red, green, blue, white, far red and even infrared to allow nighttime imaging. <sup>[2](https://www.nasa.gov/content/growing-plants-in-space)</sup>

 ![APH](./images/aph.jpg)